ins1x/debug-gamemode/README.md

 ### Configure
 - Check before run [server.cfg](https://open.mp/docs/server/server.cfg) configfile.
 - Compile your script with [debug info](https://github.com/Zeex/samp-plugin-crashdetect/wiki/Compiling-scripts-with-debug-info).
-- CrashDetect does not work in conjunction with Profiler and JIT plugins, only one of them can be used!
+- Crashdetect [does not work in conjunction with Profiler and JIT plugins](https://github.com/Zeex/samp-plugin-crashdetect), only one of them can be used!

 ### Contain plugins
 * [Crashdetect 4.19 plugin](https://github.com/Zeex/samp-plugin-crashdetect/releases)